19hours/sg-statutes/Acts/Legal Profession Act.md

 (a) any reference to the solicitor or to his practice shall be construed as including a reference to the limited liability law partnership in relation to which the powers conferred by that Part are exercisable by virtue of paragraph 8A, 8B or 8C(1) or to its business (or former business) as a limited liability law partnership;

-(b) any reference to paragraph 1shall be construed as including a reference to paragraph 8A or 8C(1); and
+(b) any reference to paragraph 1 shall be construed as including a reference to paragraph 8A or 8C(1); and

 (c) any reference to paragraph 3 shall be construed as including a reference to paragraph 8B.